morrownr/88x2bu-20210702/README.md

 ### Compatible Devices

-Warning: Adapters listed here are not recommended for purchase as I do not recommend Linux users buy Realtek based USB WiFi adapters due to the lack of mac80211 technology drivers that are supported in-kernel.
+Warning: Adapters listed here are not recommended for purchase as I do not recommend Linux users buy Realtek based USB WiFi adapters due to the lack of mac80211 technology drivers that are supported in-kernel as called for by Linux Wireless Standards.
 This repo is supported for the benefit of Linux users who already have adapters based on the supported chipsets.
-Click [here](https://github.com/morrownr/USB-WiFi) for information about and links to recommended adapters.
+If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) for information about and links to recommended adapters.

 * [ALFA AWUS036ACU](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acu-802-11ac-ac1200-dual-band-wifi-usb-dongle-rp-sma-antennas)
 * ASUS AC1300 USB-AC55 B1